-Phase 5b, will commence once the Garden Hotel is completed and will include the construction of 1-story Event Space Building (\pm 6,250 SF with a full basement), to be constructed where the former Garden Building (to be demolished in Phase 3) was located.
-The space will be used to host guest events, such as weddings and gatherings and will include a ballroom area (to serve in leu of existing facilities within the Manor House) able to accommodate \pm 225 guests, a kitchen, and an outdoor terrace.
+Phase 5b, Garden Hall (event space) will commence once the Garden Hotel is completed and will include the construction of 1-story Event Space Building (±6,250 SF with a full basement), to be constructed where the former Garden Building (to be demolished in Phase 3) was located.
+The space will be used to host guest events, such as weddings and gatherings and will include a ballroom area (to serve in leu of existing facilities within the Manor House) able to accommodate ±225 guests, a kitchen, and an outdoor terrace.
+Once completed, events will be moved from the existing Manor House Ballroom to the Garden Hall.
+The new structure shall maintain the same capacities and use as the existing ballroom space, but will provide them in facilities that have been designed specifically to accommodate events, incorporating features such as commercial/event fenestration and acoustical accommodations.
+Following the relocation, the existing restaurant space located within the Manor House will be relocated to the ballroom, so that the existing 92-seat restaurant area can be converted into public space (i.e.: lounge, common space, library) for guest use.